Building codes change. Manual leasing workflows cost you every time they do.

 - Improper use of construction materials

-Understanding Building Codes and Regulations
+Building Codes and Regulations in USA and Canada

 Continuous learning is necessary because building codes frequently change to incorporate new standards or research findings in the construction industry.
 The International Code Council updates its model codes every three years to account for advancements in building science and technology.
 Property managers and landlords must stay up-to-date to ensure their properties remain compliant and avoid costly remediation or legal issues.
 Reputable organizations like the Building Owners and Managers Institute (BOMI) offer regular training and certification programs to help professionals maintain their knowledge.

-The Importance of Apartment Building Fire Codes
+Importance of Apartment Building Fire Codes

 Fire alarm systems play a critical role in early detection and evacuation during a fire emergency.
 The NFPA mandates that all apartment buildings have a centralized fire alarm system with smoke detectors in each unit and common areas.
 These systems must be tested annually by a certified professional to ensure proper functioning.
 Regular fire drills and evacuation training for residents are also recommended to reinforce preparedness.